KITS: Inductive Spatio-Temporal Kriging with Increment Training Strategy: Introduction

 \section{Introduction}

-Sensors play essential roles in various fields like traffic monitoring~\citep{zhou2021informer}, energy control~\citep{liu2022scinet}, and air quality monitoring~\citep{cini2021filling}.
-For example, in smart transportation, loop detectors are installed on roads to perceive traffic dynamics, such as vehicle flows and speeds.
-Nevertheless, due to the high cost of devices and maintenance expenses~\citep{liang2019urbanfm}, the actual sparsely deployed sensors are far from sufficient to support various services that require fine-grained data.
-To address this problem, {\bf \textit{Inductive} Spatio-Temporal Kriging}~\citep{appleby2020kriging,wu2021inductive,hu2021decoupling,zhang2022speckriging,wu2021spatial,zheng2023increase} is proposed to estimate values of {\em unobserved nodes} (without sensors) by using values of {\em observed nodes} (with sensors) across time.
+Sensors play essential roles in various fields like vision~\cite{xu2023self,xu2024hybrid,xu2025eliminating}, traffic monitoring~\cite{zhou2021informer}, energy control~\cite{liu2022scinet}, road extraction~\cite{xu2023road}, trajectory learning~\cite{liu2022modeling,liu2024lighttr}, forecasting~\cite{miao2024unified,liu2024spatial,liu2024timecma} and anomaly detection~\cite{xu2024pefad}.
+For example, loop detectors are installed on roads to perceive traffic dynamics, such as vehicle flows and speeds.
+Nevertheless, due to the high cost of devices and maintenance~\cite{liang2019urbanfm}, the actual sparsely deployed sensors are far from sufficient to support various services that require fine-grained data.
+To address this problem, {\bf \textit{Inductive} Spatio-Temporal Kriging}~\cite{wu2021inductive} is proposed to estimate the values of {\em unobserved nodes} (without sensors) by using the values of {\em observed nodes} (with sensors) across time.

-The common settings of inductive kriging are: (1) the training is only based on observed nodes; (2) when there are new unobserved nodes inserted during inference, the model can naturally transfer to them without re-training \citep{wu2021inductive}, i.e., being inductive.
-To enable such transferability, existing inductive methods mainly adopt the following training strategy (illustrated in Figure~\ref{fig:intro}(a)): it constructs a graph structure on top of observed nodes (e.g., based on the spatial proximity of the nodes \citep{barthelemy2011spatial, mao2022jointly}), randomly masks some observed nodes' values, and then trains a model (which is mostly Graph Neural Network (GNN) based) to reconstruct each node's value.
-In this strategy, the graph structure is commonly used to capture node correlations and the inductive GNNs such as GraphSAGE~\citep{hamilton2017inductive} accommodate different graph structures during inference, as shown in Figure~\ref{fig:intro}(b), where the values of new nodes 4-5 will be inferred by the model trained from nodes 1-3.
-We name this strategy as \textbf{Decrement training strategy} since it \emph{decrements} the number of observed nodes during training (by masking their values) and use them to mimic the unobserved nodes to be encountered during the inference phase.
+The common settings of inductive kriging are: (1) the training is only based on observed nodes; (2) when there are new unobserved nodes inserted during inference, the model can naturally transfer to them without re-training, i.e., being inductive.
+To enable such transferability, existing inductive methods mainly adopt the following training strategy (illustrated in Figure~\ref{fig:intro}(a)): it constructs a graph structure on top of observed nodes (e.g., based on the spatial proximity of the nodes \cite{barthelemy2011spatial}), randomly masks some observed nodes' values, and then trains a model (which is mostly Graph Neural Network based) to reconstruct each node's value.
+In this strategy, the graph structure is commonly used to capture node correlations and the inductive GNNs such as GraphSAGE~\cite{hamilton2017inductive} accommodate different graph structures during inference, as shown in Figure~\ref{fig:intro}(b), where the values of new nodes 4-5 will be inferred by the model trained from nodes 1-3.
+We name this strategy as \textbf{Decrement training strategy} since it \emph{decrements} the number of observed nodes during training (by masking their values) and use them to mimic the unobserved nodes to be encountered during inference.